 By providing estimates of the perceived monetary policy rule, our paper contributes to the literature on incomplete information and monetary policy (Blinder et al., 2008; Eusepi and Preston, 2010; Taylor and Williams, 2010; Cogley, Matthes and Sbordone, 2015).
 We document that investors learn about the rule from policy decisions and that their perceptions are transmitted to financial markets.
-Our findings are complementary to Caballero and Simsek (2022), who study disagreement between the public and the Federal Reserve and its implications for monetary policy surprises, and Stein and Sunderam (2018), who examine strategic communication between the central bank and market participants.
+Caballero and Simsek (2022) study disagreement and learning in the context of monetary policy, but with a different focus.
+They model disagreement between the Fed and the public about the economic outlook, providing a microfoundation for monetary policy surprises in the presence of a constant and known monetary policy objective.
+By contrast, we provide evidence suggesting incomplete information about the monetary policy rule.
+Our findings are complementary to Stein and Sunderam (2018), who examine strategic communication between the central bank and market participants.
 Our work also connects to the debate on rules versus discretion in monetary policy going back to Kydland and Prescott (1977) and Taylor (1993) because time variation in the perceived monetary policy rule is potentially consistent with the Fed exercising significant discretion.